ktechmidas/platform/README.md

 When importing a new repository into this multi-package repo, all the commit history will be preserved and added to this repo git history.
 This repository wil have all the commits and history of the repos it is constructed from.
-A new repository can be added via `lerna import %path_to_repo% --preserve-commit` command.
+A new repository can be added via `lerna import %path_to_repo% --preserve-commit --flatten` command.

 ### Running scripts for a specific package withing a repository